codyit/openshift-mezzanine-py3/README.md

     git push

 Run this to flush the database and create superuser.
 Follow the prompt, say no to demo page creation because of a bug.
-Plase ommit this step for subsequence pushes
+Please ommit this step for subsequence pushes

     rhc ssh blog
     source $VIRTUAL_ENV/bin/activate